-The Project Owner must assess the need to protect project results that may have commercial value and, when so indicated, take suitable protective action.
-Where legislation requires that rights must be registered to obtain protection, the Project Owner shall ensure that such registration is carried out.
+The Project Owner and any partners must assess the need to protect project results that may have commercial value and, when so indicated, take suitable protective action.
+Where legislation requires that rights must be registered to obtain protection, such registration shall be carried out.